jin0x/side-documentation/docs/customizer.md

 The `Logo` and `Logo alternate` are used in the header for both normal and stuck version of header.

+The `Footer Logo` and `Footer Logo secondary` are the ones that shown at the top section of the footer side by side.

 The `Contact Email` is used in the top header bar

 The `Phone Number`, `Contact Email` and `Hours of Operation` are used at the callout block contact modal below the Gravity form.
 The `Phone Number` also appears the the top header bar as well.